aflalo-anthos-demo-gist/3-anthos-service-mesh/Readme.md

-# Anthos Service Mesh demo guide
+# Anthos Service Mesh demo gist

 **DISCLAIMER : This repo is a cheat sheet, a lot of steps are missing for a full demo guide**